duckduckgo/duckduckgo-help-pages/_docs/privacy/web-tracking-protections.md

 This protection is particularly difficult to provide without causing usability issues because some websites depend on code that loads from these embedded requests.
 We can sometimes work around this with [Surrogates][surrogates].
 In other cases, we may make a limited exception when it would prevent you from signing in to a site or to preserve essential usability.
 It’s also important to note that the intention of 3rd-Party Tracker Loading Protection is not to stop all 3rd-party requests from loading, just those used for 3rd-party tracking.

 Previously, we were limited in how we could apply our 3rd-Party Tracker Loading Protection on Microsoft tracking scripts due to a policy requirement related to our use of Bing as a source for our private search results.
-This is no longer the case and as of October 2022 we block Microsoft scripts from loading on 3rd-party websites in our browsing apps (MacOS, iOS, and Android) and in our browser extensions (Chrome, Firefox, Safari, Edge and Opera).
+This is no longer the case and as of October 2022 we block Microsoft scripts from loading on 3rd-party websites in our browsing apps (MacOS, Windows, iOS, and Android) and in our browser extensions (Chrome, Firefox, Safari, Edge and Opera).

 Currently, if an advertiser wants to detect conversions for their own ads that are shown on DuckDuckGo via the `bat.bing.com` domain, [3rd-Party Tracker Loading Protection][3rd-party-tracker-loading-protection] will not block `bat.bing.com` requests from loading on the advertiser’s website following [DuckDuckGo ad clicks][ads-by-microsoft-on-duckduckgo-private-search], but these requests are blocked in all other contexts.
 This is because DuckDuckGo private search advertising is in partnership with Microsoft and some advertisers use this domain for conversion measurement.
 For anyone who wants to avoid this, it’s possible to disable ads in DuckDuckGo search settings.
 To eventually replace the reliance on `bat.bing.com` for evaluating ad effectiveness, we’ve started working on an architecture for private ad conversions that can be externally validated as non-profiling.
 [Read more on our blog][post-private-ad-conversions].